Oaxaca en la historia y en el mito: Mesoamerica

 Mesoamerica refers to a cultural area.
 There were several civilizations within Mesoamerica, including the Zapotecs and Mixtecs that are illustrated in the mural.
-Through marriage and trade among the civilizations, they developed several common characteristics including the cultivation of corn and other crops, trade with other mesoamerican civilizations, similar polytheistic religions, pyramids and other similarities, including a ball game.
+Through marriage and trade among the civilizations, they developed several common characteristics including the cultivation of corn and other crops, trade with other mesoamerican civilizations, similar polytheistic religions, large pyramids in public spaces and other similarities, including a ball game, which we will examine later.
 Mesoamerica included parts of southern Mexico, Guatemala, Belize, El Salvador, Honduras, Nicaragua, and parts of Costa Rica.